Killy728/dspico/README.md

 ## Guide
 See [here](GUIDE.md) for a guide that describes how to fully setup your DSpico.

+If you need additional help, check out the [here]Extended Guide.md]

 ## Components
 - [DSpico Hardware](https://github.com/LNH-team/dspico-hardware) - The hardware of the DSpico.
 - [DSpico Firmware](https://github.com/LNH-team/dspico-firmware) - The firmware for the DSpico.